PalmStudio/Biophysics_database_palm/README.md

 - CO2 fluxes with a Picarro G2101-i, measuring the CO2 concentration in the chamber for 5 minutes, and input CO2 concentration for 5 minutes
 - H2O fluxes with a precision scale, considering that any change in the weight of the potted plant is due to loss of H2O fluxes by transpiration, as the pot was seeled with a plastic film during the experiment in the second microcosm.
 The code to control the scale is available [here](https://github.com/ARCHIMED-platform/Precision_scale-Raspberry_Pi)
 - Leaf temperature, measured with a thermal camera
-- LiDAR scans of the plants each week, using a Riegl VZ400.
+- lidar scans of the plants each week, using a Riegl VZ400.
 Each plant was extracted from the co-registered point clouds using Riegl RiSCAN Pro.
 The plants were then reconstructed using Blender.
 - Biomass and surface measurements of all organs of the plants were also performed at the end of the experiment.
 - SPAD measurements of each leaf of the plants
 - A-Cᵢ and Gs-A/(Cₐ√Dₗ) response curves using a portable gas analyzer (Walz GFS-3000) for model calibration

-This repository does not contain the raw thermal images and the raw LiDAR data taken during the experiment, because they are too large to be stored on Git (images: 60Go, 24Go when compressed).
+This repository does not contain the raw thermal images and the raw lidar data taken during the experiment, because they are too large to be stored on Git (images: 60Go, 24Go when compressed).
 The data is available on a dedicated repository in Zenodo.

 ## Folder structure

 ```
 This folder
 ├── 00-data                        --> Contains raw, unprocessed data
-│   ├── LiDAR                      --> LiDAR data for the 3D reconstruction of the plants
+│   ├── lidar                      --> lidar data for the 3D reconstruction of the plants
-│   │   ├── LiDAR_data.zip         --> LiDAR point clouds for each plant and session
+│   │   ├── lidar.zip              --> lidar point clouds for each plant and session
-│   │   ├── README.md              --> Instructions on how to use the LiDAR data
+│   │   ├── README.md              --> Instructions on how to use the lidar data
 │   │   └── reconstructions.zip    --> 3D reconstructions of the plants
 │   ├── climate                    --> Climatic data from the growth chamber
 │   │   ├── README.md